-Some design work remains active to support the installation of new low-voltage wayside power units.
-Design-support activities also continue with respect to issues encountered during the testing and commissioning of the completed work as well as preparation of required documentation.
+• Some design work remains active to support the installation of new low-voltage wayside power units.
+Design-support activities also continue with respect to issues encountered during the testing and commissioning of the completed work as well as preparation of documentation required for Final Acceptance.